CanDIG/candig-server/docs/datarepo.rst

 providing a single directory argument that contains indexed VCF files.
 If remote URLs are used then index files in the local file system must be provided using the ``-I`` option.

+Note: Starting from 0.9.3, you now need to specify a ``patientId`` and a ``sampleId``.
+The server does not validate either, so please double check to make sure the IDs are correct.

 .. argparse::
     :module: candig.server.cli.repomanager